CTF-handbooks/map-tester-handbook/tester-handbook.md

 Git is available universally on all operating systems.
 You can read the installation instructions [here](https://git-scm.com/download/).
 A quick search in your favourite search engine about “basic git commands” should get you started.
 For the purposes of this handbook, you will need to know the following commands:
 - `git clone git@github.com:<repository name>.git` \-  Clones the repository into a folder named as the repository
 - `git pull` \-  Fetches and merges the contents of the repository to your local working branch.
 You will be using this a lot.
-- Command to change branches; will look into that later.
+- `git checkout <branch name>` \- Changes your current working branch to the one you want to.
+You will utilise this for grabbing the appropriate folders since the map PRs are usually on a branch other than the `master`/`main`.

-If you're wondering why it is mentioned in this handbook to specifically use commands, it is because using the web GUI and downloading the folders rather than working with `git` will slow down the process of testing maps.
+If you're wondering why it is mentioned in this handbook to use commands specifically, it is because using the web GUI and downloading the folders rather than working with `git` will slow down the process of testing maps.

 ### Labels on Pull Requests
-### Checking PR scheme
+### Checking the PR scheme
 ### Cloning the PR for Testing (+ scripts WIP)
 ### Map
 ### Etc